sarihuminer/Messages--NSO-task/README.md

 For example:
     env3\Scripts\pip install -r requirements.txt

-  1. you need to have python vertion 3.7.4 or more.
+  1. You need Python version 3.7.4 or more.
   2. and all the libraries I used (by installing requirements.txt).
-  3. my data saved in sqlite so
-     if you want to see my data you need to install sqliteStudio or anything else.
+  3. My data is saved in SQLite so if you want to see my data you need to install SQLiteStudio or anything else.

 Second:
     How to run my project:
     Run from testCases folder the test plan using pytest.
     Notice!
-The functions used @pytest.mark, So you can choice which function you want to run.
+The functions used @pytest.mark, So you can choose which function you want to run.
-    Every action of function have a single page, For example: to test add_function use test_add_message.py
+    Each action of a function has a single page, For example: In order to test add_function use test_add_message.py

     Important!!
-    If you want to add a new data to sqlite,
+    If you want to add a new data to SQLite,
     You need to open data.json and change there it's values.

     ####################################################################